 Visiting England’s characterful cities during the festive season makes for a magical trip, despite the cold!
-All over the country, twinkling lights are hung, window displays are filled with festive scenes, and as the nights draw in, the Christmas markets come to life!
-Every year on our nomadic travels, we head to as many festivities as we can up and down the country to truly appreciate all the sparkle the season has to offer.
-Read on for our recommendations for a Christmassy visit to England’s cities.
+All over the country, twinkling lights are hung, window displays are filled with festive scenes and, as the nights draw in, the Christmas markets come to life!
+Every Winter, we head to as many festivities as we can up and down the country to truly appreciate all the sparkle the season has to offer.
+Read on for our recommendations for a Christmassy visit to England’s cities, including seasonal events, sights to see, and where to stay in each city.

 Cambridge

 If you’re looking to tick off some Christmas shopping during your visit, head to The Grand Arcade shopping centre where you’ll find over 60 retail shops perfect for finding gifts for everyone on your list.
-For something a little different, Cambridge is packed with independent shops and the narrow, cobbled side streets that add to the city’s historic charm are even more idyllic when decorated with Christmas lights!
-In particular, we love Podarok for a variety of unique gifts from a range of small businesses.
+Decorations, lights and Santa’s grotto bring a touch of sparkle to the Arcade from November, creating a festive atmosphere inside.
+To shop for something a little different, Cambridge is packed with independent shops and the narrow, cobbled side streets that add to the city’s historic charm are even more idyllic when decorated with Christmas lights!
+In particular, we love Podarok where you’ll find a variety of unique gifts from a range of small businesses.
+Head to the Market Square where stalls have been trading since the Middle Ages and, if you visit on a Sunday, you’ll find the local food, arts and crafts market to help you pick up something truly unique.
+Lining the square is a mix of chain retailers and small, independent gift shops, with even more to be found if you dive down the characterful alleyways off the square.
+Most shops and eateries in Cambridge are dog-friendly too, so you can take your four-legged friends inside with you as you shop!

-For ultimate Christmas cheer, Cambridge Christmas Market at Parker’s Piece has an ice skating rink, Christmas tree maze and fairground rides.
+For ultimate Christmas cheer, Christmas in Cambridge at Parker’s Piece is a dazzling festive experience in the heart of the city.
+There’s something for all members of the family to enjoy including an ice skating rink, curling lanes, a Christmas tree maze with over 300 illuminated trees, and fairground rides – head to the big wheel for a gorgeous view over the twinkling city!
 You’ll also find row upon row of cute lodge stalls selling everything from jewellery and homeware to an array of festive food, whether you’re in the mood for bratwurst, or a Sunday roast in a Yorkshire pudding wrap (yes, really!).
+If you’re in need of a sit-down after all that festive fun, head to the cosy alpine lodge for a warming glass of mulled wine or a Christmas-themed cocktail, or relax in one of the heated domes for a private dining experience.

 York

 York is one of the oldest cities in England and is famous for its historic streets, as well as the impressive city walls that surround the oldest part of the city.
-It’s free to walk the circular route along the top of the city walls and it’s a lovely way to get an elevated view over the Christmas lights that adorn the streets in November and December.
+It’s free to walk the circular route along the top of the city walls and it’s a lovely way to get an elevated view over the pretty festive streets in November and December – just be aware that staff begin the process of the locking each of the gates along the walls at 3.30pm in Winter.

 When you’re in need of a place to warm up, head to York’s Chocolate Story just off the Shambles where you can make your own custom hot chocolate!
 Choose your base chocolate, flavours, syrup, toppings and even add alcohol for an extra warming kick.
 You can also enjoy a tour here that explores the history of chocolate in the city, as some of the most famous names in chocolate came from York!
 December is an extra special time to visit as you can join one of the festive masterclasses to make your own Christmas confectionary, from festive truffles to decorated chocolate bars.